knative-extensions/eventing-rabbitmq/docs/broker/README.md

 [KEDA based autoscaler](https://github.com/knative-sandbox/eventing-autoscaler-keda).

 ### Trigger Parallelism Count
 Trigger has a configurable annotation `rabbitmq.eventing.knative.dev/parallelism`.
-The following are effects of setting this parameter to `n`:

-- Prefetch count is set to this value on the RabbitMQ channel and queue created for this trigger.
-The channel will receive a maximum of `n` number of messages at once.
-- The trigger will create `n` workers to consume messages off the queue and dispatch to the sink.
+If set to `n`, the trigger will create `n` workers to consume messages off the queue and dispatch to the sink.
 If this value is unset, it will default to `1`.
-This means the trigger will only handle one event at a time.
-This will preserve the order of the messages in a queue but will make the trigger a bottleneck.
+This means that the trigger will only have a single worker consuming messages.
+This will preserve the order of the messages in a queue but can make the trigger a bottleneck.
 A slow processing sink will result in low overall throughput.
 Setting a value higher than 1 will result in `n` events being handled at a time by the trigger but ordering won't be guaranteed as events are sent to the sink.

 More details and samples of this can be found [here](../../samples/broker-trigger/trigger-customizations)